 1. Define and Refine Your Unique Selling Proposition (USP)

-Defining and refining your Unique Selling Proposition (USP) is a crucial step in building a successful personal brand on LinkedIn.
+Defining and refining your Unique Selling Proposition (USP) is a crucial step in building one of the top digital brands on LinkedIn.
 Your USP is a clear statement that communicates what makes you unique and valuable to your target audience, whether that audience are potential employers, clients, or professional connections.

 Here are some tips to help you craft a compelling USP: